Kameron Kelly

-Kameron Rashad Kelly (born August 19, 1996) is a professional gridiron football defensive back for the San Antonio Brahmas.
-He played college football at San Diego State as a safety and cornerback.
+Kameron Rashad Kelly (born August 19, 1996) is an American professional football defensive back for the St. Louis Battlehawks of the United Football League (UFL).
+He played college football at San Diego State University.

-Early years
+Early life

 Kelly was born in Round Rock, Texas, and grew up in Wylie, Texas, where he attended Wylie High School.

+As a senior, he posted 56-of-96 passes (58.3 percent) for 841 yards, 5 passing touchdowns, 86 carries for 568 rushing yards, 13 rushing touchdowns, 59 receptions for 950 yards, 11 receiving touchdowns, 4,000 all-purpose yards and 7 interceptions on defense.
+He led the team to a 9-5 overall record and an appearance in the 4A D1 Quarterfinals.
+He received 4A Region II District 13 Player of the Year and Academic all-state honors.

+He also practiced basketball and track & field.

 As a dual-threat quarterback, he was rated a two-star recruit by Rivals.com and committed to play college football at San Diego State.

 College career

-In his true freshman season, Kelly converted to safety and was promoted to backup before suffering a knee injury that was complicated by compartment syndrome.
-He missed the final six games of the season.
-In his sophomore season, he started all 13 of his games, recording 37 tackles and two interceptions.
-He returned to a backup role in his junior season, but recorded a career-high five interceptions.
+As a true freshman, Kelly converted to safety and was a backup, before suffering a knee injury that was complicated by compartment syndrome, which forced him to miss the final 6 games of the season.
+He appeared in 6 games, registering one tackle, 5 kickoff returns for 131 yards (26.2-yard avg.) and one blocked punt.

+As a sophomore, he started 13 games, collecting 58 tackles (3 for loss), 2 interceptions and 3 passes defensed.
+He missed the season opener for a violation of team rules.
+He had 8 tackles against Penn State University.
+He made 8 tackles against the University of Hawaiʻi at Mānoa.
+He had 9 tackles (one for loss) in the 2015 Hawaii Bowl.

+As a junior, he returned to a backup role.
+He appeared in all 14 games, collecting 38 tackles, 5 interceptions, 6 passes defensed and 9 special teams tackles (tied for third on the team).
+He had 4 tackles, one interception and one pass defensed.
+He made 4 tackles and one interception against Fresno State University.

-In his senior year, after converting to cornerback, he started all 13 games and had the most impressive season of his college career.
-He recorded a career-high 54 tackles, two sacks, and two forced fumbles, in addition to three interceptions.
+As a senior, after switching to cornerback, he started all 13 games and had the best season of his college career.
+He registered a career-high 68 tackles (5 for loss), two sacks, and two forced fumbles, 3 interceptions and 8 passes defensed.
 Both of his sacks were recorded in a game against then-19th ranked Stanford, in addition to six tackles, two of which were for a loss.
 That game earned him a Bronko Nagurski National Defensive Player of the Week award, as well as a Mountain West Defensive Player of the Week award.
-At the end of the season, he was named a first-team all-Mountain West selection.
+At the end of the season, he was named a first-team All-Mountain West selection.
+Finished tied for 10th in school history with 10 interceptions.

 Professional career

 Dallas Cowboys

-After going undrafted in the 2018 NFL Draft, Kelly signed as an undrafted free agent with the Dallas Cowboys.
-He was later released before the preseason began.
+Kelly was signed as an undrafted free agent by the Dallas Cowboys after the 2018 NFL draft on April 30.
+He was released before the start of the season on September 1.